 Decompensation is often triggered by metabolic stress such as febrile illness, particularly gastroenteritis, fasting, or constipation but an obvious cause is not always apparent.
-The early signs of decompensation may be subtle, such as lethargy, even worse appetite than usual or exacerbation of pre-exiting neurological signs (movement disorder, etc).
+The early signs of decompensation may be subtle, such as lethargy, worsening appetite or exacerbation of pre-existing neurological signs (movement disorder, etc).
 However, the signs may be difficult to assess such as irritability or just 'not right'.
 Always listen to patients and their families carefully as they generally recognise early changes more quickly than medical professionals.